jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

   </object>
 </figure>

-For Clojure, it takes about 16ns.
+For Clojure, it takes about 16ns to allocate.
 For jank, that number is nearly doubled to 31ns.
 So what can be done?
 Clojure depends on this level of polymorphism, and virtual functions are how you accomplish this in C++, so what else *can* we even do?